 1.2.1.
 Derivation of the kinetic wave equation.
 The kinetic wave equation was first introduced by Peierls [33] in his work on solid state physics, and independently by Hasselmann [25, 26] who worked on water waves.
-Later, Zakharov and collaborators [40, 41] revisited the topic and provided a broad framework applying to various Hamiltonian systems satisfying weak nonlinearity, high frequency, phase randomness assumptions.
-Nowadays, the kinetic theory of waves, known as wave turbulence theory, is fundamental to the study of nonlinear waves, having applications e.g. in plasma theory [12], oceanography [27, 24] and crystal thermodynamics [37].
-For an introduction to this broad research field and its applications, see e.g. Nazarenko [31], Newell-Rumpf [32].
+Later, Zakharov and collaborators [39, 40] revisited the topic and provided a broad framework applying to various Hamiltonian systems satisfying weak nonlinearity, high frequency, phase randomness assumptions.
+Nowadays, the kinetic theory of waves, known as wave turbulence theory, is fundamental to the study of nonlinear waves, having applications e.g. in plasma theory [12], oceanography [27, 24] and crystal thermodynamics [36].
+For more information regarding this broad research field and its applications, see e.g. Nazarenko [31], Newell-Rumpf [32].

-The first rigorous result regarding derivation of the homogeneous (KWE) was obtained in the pioneering work of Lukkarinen and Spohn [30], who were able to reach the kinetic timescale for the cubic nonlinear Schrödinger equation (NLS) at statistical equilibrium, leading to a linearized version of the kinetic wave equation (see also [17]).
-The key idea in [30] is to employ Feynmann diagrams to obtain control of the correlations; it has inspired most of the subsequent works.
+The first rigorous result regarding derivation of the homogeneous (KWE) was obtained in the pioneering work of Lukkarinen and Spohn [30] who were able to reach the kinetic timescale for the cubic nonlinear Schrödinger equation (NLS) at statistical equilibrium which led to a linearized version of the kinetic wave equation (see also [17]).
+The key idea in [30] is employing Feynmann diagrams to obtain control of the correlations and has inspired most of the subsequent works.

 For the cubic NLS, the derivation of the homogeneous kinetic wave equation for random data out of statistical equilibrium was first addressed in [9] using Strichartz estimates to control the error term.
 Later, in [10, 11], two of the authors of this paper, inspired by the ideas of [30] (construction of an approximate solution, control of the higher order terms via Feynmann diagramms) estimated the error in Bourgain spaces instead of Strichartz spaces and were able reach the kinetic timescale up to arbitrarily small polynomial loss.
 At the same time, a similar result was obtained independently by Deng and Hani [14].
-Recently, Deng and Hani [13] reached the kinetic timescale for the cubic NLS, which provides the first full derivation of the homogeneous (KWE) for (NLS).
+Recently Deng and Hani [13], based on the expansion of the solution, have reached the kinetic timescale for the cubic NLS which would provide a full derivation of the homogeneous (KWE) for the NLS.

-In many situations of physical interest, the leading nonlinear term is quadratic: for instance, this is the case for long-wave perturbations of the acoustic type (which can exist in most media), or interaction of three-wave packets in media with a decay dispersion law.
-These models have extremely wide applications, ranging from solid state physics to hydrodynamics, plasma physics etc. Recently, under the assumption of multiplicative noise, Staffilani and Tran [38] reached the kinetic timescale for the Zakharov-Kuznetsov (ZK) equation.
-In the absence of noise, the result of [38] is conditional.
+However, as pointed out in [39], the NLS describes the behavior of a narrow wave packet envelope for most nonlinear wave systems.
+Most physical systems actually involve to leading order three-wave interactions: for instance, long-wave perturbations of the acoustic type (which can exist in most media) or three-wave packets in nonlinear media.
+Recently, based on the Liouville equation of the density function, Staffilani and Tran [37] reached the kinetic timescale for the Zakharov-Kuznetsov (ZK) equation and derived the homogeneous kinetic equation.

-Regarding the inhomogeneous (KWE) and its connection to nonlinear waves, Spohn [37] discusses the emergence of a kinetic wave equation, which he calls phonon Boltzmann equation.
-However, to the best our knowledge, there are no rigorous results justifying a derivation of an inhomogeneous kinetic wave equation from dispersive dynamics.
+Regarding the inhomogeneous (KWE) and its connection to nonlinear waves, Spohn [36] discusses emergence of a phonon Boltzmann equation for the Wigner transform of the solution to the Klein-Gordon equation.
+However, up to our knowledge, there are not fully rigorous results justifying a derivation of an inhomogeneous kinetic wave equation from dispersive dynamics.
+This inspired us to pursue a rigorous derivation of an inhomogeneous kinetic wave equation for weakly interacting quadratic nonlinear waves.